New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 This kind of triage works best when it's informed by what you see in visit recordings.
 Watch how people move through the process.
 Look for hesitation, backtracking, or drop-offs that suggest a step is getting in the way.

-After simplifying the website user journey, the next step is to see how those changes affect real behavior.
+After simplifying the website customer journey, the next step is to see how those changes affect real behavior.
 But instead of tracking general satisfaction scores, focus on what users actually do, especially in the areas where drop-offs used to happen.

 CUX gives you a direct way to observe this through experience metrics.
 These include signals like rage clicks, chaotic mouse movements, form retries, and users circling back to the same element in confusion.
 They highlight moments where users get stuck or frustrated - things that don’t show up in traditional analytics.